libgdx/libgdx.github.io/wiki/input/mouse-touch-and-keyboard.md

 ### Touch Point

 To get correct world position of touch point or mouse cursor it is necessary to unproject the raw screen position coordinates with camera that operate in world space.
-Below is self contained example of doing just that.
+Below is a self-contained example of doing just that.

 ```java
 public class SimplerTouchTest extends ApplicationAdapter implements InputProcessor {